 By fetching and executing all web content in an isolated remote cloud browser, Menlo can make sure that any malware is stripped out and destroyed in a secure sandbox.
 At the same time, Menlo can prevent users from submitting their personal information or credentials on a bogus sign-in page by rendering all web forms in read-only mode.
 In addition, email attachments are wrapped and opened in the Internet isolation cloud while a safe PDF is sent to the user.

 The Menlo Security Internet Isolation Cloud provides users with secure web access for organizations migrating to web apps, cloud-based solutions, or Software-as-a-Service (SaaS) platforms as part of their digital transformation programs.
 That way, users can work productively from anywhere as long as they have access to an Internet connection.
 Menlo ensures that their machines are not infected by bogus websites or apps, and makes sure users are not tricked into providing their SaaS credentials to bogus web forms dressed up to look like the real thing.

 Use Case #3: Malicious File Downloads and Web Content

 Menlo is an isolation-based Secure Web Gateway (SWG)—effectively replacing legacy web proxies while providing an air-gapped execution environment for web browsing sessions.
 While all web content is isolated, known malicious content is blocked.
 Menlo’s SWG can do this through website categorization or through policies—such as blocking social media sites and file uploads or disabling Java and Flash on all endpoints.
-Even if unknown malicious content gets through, users are still protected because Menlo isolates all content—whether it is malicious or not.
+Even if unknown malicious content gets through, users are still protected because Menlo isolates all content in the cloud—whether it is malicious or not.